 - Do not position the suction tubing directly above a patient’s mouth.

 As with any other suction procedure, it is important to follow the manufacturer’s instructions for cleaning and sterilizing the equipment after each use.
 Never reuse disposable suction catheters, even with the same patient.
-And when using reusable catheters, follow the manufacturer’s guidelines for sterilizing the catheter before reuse.
+When using reusable catheters, follow the manufacturer’s guidelines for sterilizing the catheter before reuse.

 For offices that perform many routine surgeries a day, suctioning itself can become routine.
 But it is important to not operate by rote or habit.
 You must be able to see everything you are doing, and it is equally important that the dentist’s vision not be obstructed.
 Position suctioning equipment so that it does not come into contact with the dentist’s equipment or obstruct their view of the surgical site.